Fully-Booked

 Plot Twists.
 Some are formulaic, expected, and easily spotted from a mile away.
 But when a novel features a surprise twist that the reader doesn’t expect, it sticks in their minds.
 That feeling of utter shock, re-reading a phrase or an entire page, is something that stays with us.
 Some are happy, others sad, and in the cases of the stories listed below, they are what makes the mystery that much more intriguing.
 Kicking off mystery month; here are 5 mystery books with major surprises.

-*Disclosure: We only recommend books which we love and would read ourselves.
+*Disclosure: We only recommend books that we love and would read ourselves.
 This post contains affiliate links, as we are part of the Amazon Services LCC Associate Program and others, which may earn us a small commission, at no additional cost to you.

 5. See Jane Run by Joy Fielding